Code-Institute-Submissions/Germany-Online-Guide/README.md

 and of how wide of a variety of attractions, cultural knowledge, places and traditional meals there is to discover.

 Afterwards, the user is lead to the media page by clicking on a text on the homepage, in which I linked it, or one could simply click on 'Media' in the menu bar.
-On there, one can find a gallery of beautiful land- and cityscapes in Germany, listen to an audio of the German national anthem and watch videos to see beautiful parts of famous German places and to learn 40 important German words that one could use in Germany.
+On there, one can find a gallery of beautiful land* and cityscapes in Germany, listen to an audio of the German national anthem and watch videos to see beautiful parts of famous German places and to learn 40 important German words that one could use in Germany.
 This page gives a user a broader idea of how beautiful germany is, and helps one to get by in Germany, as a tourist.
 Furthermore, one who is then interested to visit Germany, can click on the 'Hotels' section in the menu bar to find examples of luxurious hotels in Germany and if they press on 'Emergency Contacts' in the footer or in the dropdown of the button called 'Contacts' in the menu bars, a user can find important German emergency numbers